The Shortcuts Way of Living and Golden Losers

 These are the greatest shortcuts of masters and millionaires, leaders and repeat winners.
 When a recipe works, we can develop a better recipe most often, and most quickly, only AFTER we have duplicated the recipe that has already succeeded.
 Can you suspend your opinions and your "disbeliefs" long enough to be guided by people doing it better than you?

-If so, then The Shortcuts Way For Life is perfect for you.
+If so, then The Shortcuts Way of Living is perfect for you.
 One fun feature is that, while any one PowerGem -- a simple buzzword for Life's Greatest, Most Compact and Immediately-Effective Shortcuts -- while any one PowerGem works greatly in and of itself, the power multiplies on an exponential level when they are combined, two or more at once.
 Faster, more effective results through the shortcuts of role models and pioneers who have paved the way.
-That is the Shortcuts Way For Life of masters and millionaires.
+That is the Shortcuts Way of Living of masters and millionaires.

-Welcome to the Shortcuts Way For Life, from Masters and Millionaires Secrets and Success Shortcuts.
+Welcome to the Shortcuts Way of Living, from Masters and Millionaires Secrets and Success Shortcuts.

 with over one million unique web pages on 1,000-plus separate websites, you are visiting